EhtashamAli/TinyURL/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md] under docs for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 I use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/EhtashamAli/TinyURL/tags).

 ## Author

 - **Ehtasham Ali**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/EhtashamAli/TinyURL/contributors) who participated in this project.

 ## License